Pocahontas Facts

 Completed activity reveals a native design

-#1 Pocahontas was Chief Powhatan's Favorite Daughter
+#1 Pocahontas was Powhatan's Favorite Daughter

 Pocahontas is often referred to as Powhatan's favorite.